 I am actually glad to have put these courses off till I had worked my way through a good portion of the curriculum at LearnCo, as it was a cool way to sort of solidify some of the stuff I have been learning and being able to see it in action as I went through these tutorials building various apps.

-During my little ‘side trip of Udemy tutorials’, I have stumbled upon some useful little ‘gems’ (pun totally intended) at RubyGems.org that have been great additions to my growing list of helpful gems to use while working with Rails applications.
+During my little ‘side trip of Udemy tutorials’, I have stumbled upon some useful little ‘gems’ (pun totally intended) that have quickly become some of my favorite Ruby gems at RubyGems.org to add to my growing list of helpful gems to use while working with Rails applications.

 So without further ado…